-Clare's research has been supported by the Australian Research Council (a Future Fellowship; and Discovery Project Grant with Michael McDonnell and Fitzhugh Brundage); the Australian Academy of the Humanities; and the Academy of Social Sciences in Australia.
-She has also received fellowships from the American Philosophical Society; the Beinecke Library at Yale University; the Gilder Lehrman Institute of American History; and Fulbright Australia.
+In addition to the Australian Research Council, the following bodies have supported Clare's research: Australian Academy of the Humanities; Academy of Social Sciences in Australia; American Philosophical Society; Beinecke Library at Yale University; Gilder Lehrman Institute of American History; and Fulbright Australia.

-Clare joined Deakin in 2018 after working for fifteen years at Monash University and the University of Sydney.
-She also received her BA (Hons) and PhD from the University of Sydney.
-Although she is not teaching at present, she welcomes honours, MA, and PhD students.
+Educated at the University of Sydney, Clare joined Deakin in 2018 after working for fifteen years at Monash University and the University of Sydney, where she also received a Faculty of Arts Teaching Excellence award.

 Clare tweets @clarecorbould.Read more on Clare's profile